zkwinkle/.config/README.md

 - fuzzy search: fzf
 	- For preview: exa, bat, timg
 - i3lock-multimonitor for locking on more than one screen (aliased to `i3lock`)
+- optimus-manager to control discrete GPU (and it's conf in order to use nouveau in intel mode and access external monitors)

 ## Setup